How to Create Hover Effects on Images in Squarespace

 Curious and want to see an example?
 Hover over the image below and see for yourself just how engaging images with hover effects can be in Squarespace.

-For this post, I’m going to show you how I created the fun tidbits image grid on my About page.
+For this post, I’m going to show you how I created the fun tidbits image grid.
 You can create something similar or use your imagination to come up with other ways to use the code.

-Grids look best when the images visually go together, share the same style and fill the entire grid.
+Grids look best when the images visually go together, share the same style, are the same size and fill the entire grid.
 So I made sure all my images were squares and that I would have the right number of photos to complete even rows within the grid.
 I chose to use 9 square images in a 3x3 grid.

 Once I had selected, styled and standardized the size (cropping to squares at 1500 pixels), I ran the images through tinyjpg.com to optimize/bring their size down.
 You should run all your site’s images through an image optimizer, so they don’t slow down the load time for your site.
 Slow websites get clicked away from real quick.